agoramachina/HUDbeat/mindwave/README.md

     python turtlewave.py

-## TODO:
+## TODO
 * midi
-  * finally moving away from direct midi writes. let's pipe that through something fun instead, yeah?
+  - finally moving away from direct midi writes. let's pipe that through something fun instead, yeah?
-  * considering: pure data, supercollider, sonic-pi. probably going to go with sonic-pi.
+  - considering: `pure data`, `supercollider`, `sonic-pi`. probably going to go with `sonic-pi`.
-  * listen for an updated file (or pipe), then pass that through osc. let the other programs handle the fancy stuff.
+  - listen for an updated file (or pipe), then pass that through osc. let the other programs handle the fancy stuff.
-  * (plus, has the advantage of portability)
+  - (plus, has the advantage of portability)
+* more general optimization
-* todo and changelog
+* changelog?

+## BUGS
+* `curseEEG.py` doesn't play nicely if there are fewer samples than it expects. fix that.